MAHI2005V/CodSoftTask-2/README.md

-# 🌸 Iris Flower Classification – Machine Learning Project
+# 🌸 Iris Flower Classification – CodSoft Internship

 ![Iris Dataset](https://upload.wikimedia.org/wikipedia/commons/5/56/Iris_dataset_scatterplot.svg)

-## 🚀 Task 2: Iris Dataset Classification (CodSoft Internship)

-This repository contains my submission for **Task 2** of the **#CodSoft Internship**, where I worked on classifying Iris flowers into different species using machine learning.

 ---

-## 📌 Objective
+## 📌 Project Overview
+This project is part of my Data Science Internship with CodSoft, where I explored the fundamentals of supervised machine learning through a classic classification problem — the Iris Flower Dataset. 🌸
+The aim was to develop a model that accurately classifies Iris flowers into their respective species based on four key features:

+Sepal Length

+Sepal Width

+Petal Length

+Petal Width

+---

+🎯 Objective
-To build a supervised machine learning model that classifies Iris flowers into one of the following species:
+To build and evaluate a classification model that can categorize Iris flowers into one of the following species:

-- *Setosa*
-- *Versicolor*
-- *Virginica*

-based on their **sepal** and **petal** measurements.
+🌼 Setosa

+🌷 Versicolor

+🌹 Virginica

+using their sepal and petal measurements as input features.

 ---